 Smart Retire guides members through the complexities in the run up to retirement, filling the ‘advice gap’ but through guidance rather than sometimes expensive advice.
 Members can use this solution in conjunction with advice from a professional.

 Designed by Smart’s in-house research and UX team, Smart Retire has been built to be as flexible as possible, allowing users to scenario plan and change their pension strategy as required.

 Built with four pots, Smart Retire accommodates life’s unpredictability and ensures users avoid both under-spending and running out of funds in their retirement.

 Of the four pots, two are income pots:

 Smart Retire will initially be available to members of the Smart Pension Master Trust with plans to roll out globally in 2021.

-Recognising that consumers have long enjoyed technology advancements in banking, payments and investments, Smart’s global mission is to transform pensions savings and financial well-being across all generations around the world through technology, and bring the pensions sector in line.
+Recognising that consumers have long enjoyed technology advancements in banking, payments and investments, Smart’s global mission is to transform retirement savings and financial wellbeing across all generations around the world through technology, and bring the pensions sector in line.

 Notes to editor:

 All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 2114 adults.
 Fieldwork was undertaken between 19th –20th November 2020.
 The survey was carried out online.
 The figures have been weighted and are representative of all UK adults (aged 18+).